connectivecpp/chops-net-ip/README.md

 - Bjørn Reese writes about many topics in C++ at the expert level and is active with the Boost organization.
 His blog is http://breese.github.io/blog/.

+- Richard Hodges is a prolific C++ expert with over 1,900 answers on StackOverflow as well as numerous discussions relating to C++ standardization.
+His Github site is https://github.com/madmongo1.

 - Kirk Shoop is a C++ expert, particularly in the area of asynchronous design, and has presented multiple times at CppCon.
 His Github site is https://github.com/kirkshoop.

 - Vittorio Romeo is a blog author and C++ expert.
 His web site is https://vittorioromeo.info/ and his Github site is https://github.com/SuperV1234.
 Vittorio's blog is excellent and well worth reading.